hypercore-protocol/p2p-multiwriter-with-autobase/problems/04b/readme.md

-# Autobase 2 - Indexing / View
+# Autobase 2 - Linearized Views

 In the previous exercise, we saw how Autobase can give you a "causal stream" of messages from N input hypercores, and that this causal stream defines a particular kind of deterministic ordering.
 Most importantly, we saw how the causal stream treats forks, and how the stream ordering grows stable over time as input nodes become "locked" at specific positions.